hk151109/Bangalore_House_Price_Prediction/README.md

-# House Price Prediction
+# Bangalore House Price Prediction

-This project implements a house price prediction system using Linear Regression.
+This project implements a Bangalore house price prediction system using Linear Regression.
 It is built as an end-to-end machine-learning project using Flask.

 ## Overview